zyxsachin/AccessibleEPUB/Testfiles/Bugreport (V 0.1.10).md

 ### [Bug: Void

-Newly created files cannot be saved by clicking the icon or pressing CTRL+S, and cause an error message.
+Empty newly created files cannot be saved by clicking the icon or pressing CTRL+S, and cause an error message.

 However, they are written on the hard disk and use non-null disk space.